chaseruskin/orbit/docs/src/user/creating_channels.md

     exit(rc)
 ```

-7. Configure the `publish.py` Python script to run within the publishing process after Orbit copies the published ip metadata into the channel:
+7. Configure the `publish.py` Python script to run within the publishing process after Orbit copies the published project metadata into the channel:
 ``` toml
 [[channel]]
 # ...